 Next, I’m very picky about the cleaning products that I use.
 Due to my asthma and chronic bronchitis, heavily scented products cause instant coughing fits.
 I do not have bleach or ammonia containing cleaners in my home because of their smell.

-I also am trying to eliminate as many artificial chemicals from my life as possible for my health and well-being.
+I am trying to eliminate as many artificial chemicals from my life as possible for my health and well-being.
 Therefore, I don’t use antibacterial soaps either.
 Many of the chemicals in these products are believed to be contributing to the increasing number of antibiotic-resistant germs.

 There is also evidence that some of the chemicals used in everyday products have negative affects on our health.
 The Environmental Working Group has detailed information about everything from cleaners, shampoos, sunscreen, and pesticides in their database.
 If you wish to learn more about this topic check out their website here: https://www.ewg.org/about-us